Hours: 10 AM to 6 PM (Sat-Thu); 10 AM to 9 PM (Fri) – Cost: Free

 |Awful 0%||Poor 11%||Okay 33%||Good 0%||Great 56%|

-The gallery focuses on modern art by the likes of Pablo Picasso, Salvador Dali, Andy Warhol, Henri Matisse, Jackson Pollock, Mark Rothko and more.
-Craig thinks that when they stick with these famous names then the paintings are great, but when they move onto modern-day painters then you’re either going to love it or hate it.
+The gallery specialises in modern and contemporary art by the likes of Pablo Picasso, Salvador Dali, Andy Warhol, Henri Matisse, Jackson Pollock, Mark Rothko, Francis Bacon and more.
+Craig thinks that when they concentrate on these famous names then the paintings are great, but when they showcase modern-day painters then you’re either going to love it or hate it.

 Hours: John Madejski Fine Rooms tour: Usually 12 noon to 1 PM (Thu-Sat) – Temporary exhibition: 10 AM to 6 PM (Mon-Thu, Sat-Sun); 10 AM to 10 PM (Fri); Last entry 30 mins before closing – Cost: Adults £20.00